pyne/pyne/docs/pyapi/spatialsolver.rst

  type: float
  ex: 1.e-10
  default: 1.e-10
- Converge tolerance is the tolerance that determines how the relative difference between flux iterations (df) will be calculated.
-This effects when the solver will stop its mesh sweeps.
-See the convergence criterion key value pair for more information.
+ Converge tolerance is the tolerance that determines how the difference between flux iterates (df) that is used to determine convergence will be calculated. df is calculated as follows: f = current flux value ct = convergence tolerance (value for this key, "converge_tolerance") f1 = flux value from the previous iteration
+   If f1 > ct:
+     df = absolute(f - f1) / f1
+   Else
+     df = absolute(f - f1)
+ The idea is to use the absolute difference instead of the relative difference between iterates when the flux is very small to help avoid rounding error.

 **Entry: Maximum Iterations**
 ::